Bliss & Faville (1898-1925)

 (Click Photos to Zoom)

-Bliss and Faville left MIT in 1895 to work for McKim, Mead & White in New York City.
+They left MIT in 1895 to work for McKim, Mead & White in New York City.
 In 1898, they moved to San Francisco and formed a partnership.
-They leveraged the business connections of Bliss' father to secure residential commissions and build a reputation.

-Bliss & Faville often imitated buildings designed by McKim, Mead & White.
-In those days, architectural critics did not fetishize originality for its own sake, and appropriation was praised rather than condemned:
+The partnership often imitated buildings designed by McKim, Mead & White.
+In those days, architectural critics did not fetishize originality for its own sake.
+Appropriation was praised rather than condemned:

 The general resemblance of the [Bank of California to] the Knickerbocker Trust Company in New York will, of course, strike everyone who is familiar with the latter building; but the architects are to be congratulated rather than condemned for their frank and intelligent attempt to make under happier conditions a revised version of a good thing.